Electronic identification: Afghanistan

 Afghanistan issued its first electronic ID (e-ID) card on 3 May 2018.
 Afghan President Ashraf Ghani was the first to receive the card.
 Afghan President was accompanied by First Lady Rula Ghani, his VP, Head of Afghan Senate, Head of Afghan Parliament, Chief Justice and other senior government officials, and they also received their cards.
 As of January 2021, approximately 1.7 million Afghan citizens have obtained their e-ID cards.

 Costa Rica

 Costa Rica plans to introduce facial recognition data into its national identification card.

 Guatemala

 Guatemala introduced its electronic identity card called DPI (Documento Personal de Identificación) in August 2010.

 India

 Indonesia

+Indonesia introduced its electronic identity cards, called e-KTP.
 Indonesian electronic ID was trialed in six areas in 2009 and launched nationwide in 2011.

 Israel

 Electronic identity cards in Israel have been issued since July 2013.

 Kazakhstan

 Kazakhstan introduced its electronic identity cards in 2009.

 Mauritius

 Mauritius has had electronic identity cards since 2013.